We're really glad you got here

 Format Code to make your life easier.
 The repository contains a settings file with format code configuration for VS Code (

 .vscode/settings.json).
-Is a good idea to enable the option to execute format code before save.
+It is a good idea to enable the option to execute format code before saving.

 Install the recommended extensions listed on

 .vscode/extensions.json.
 For example with Editorconfig we keep consistency with tabs and trailing spaces and with Todo Tree we can find pending todos or bugfixes in the code.

 In this guide you will find the procedure for working with our Git repository.

 - Clone your fork in your local computer

 - In your local, add a new feature branch using Git Flow

 - Push the feature to your remote repository on Gitlab

 - Make a Merge Request on Gitlab to push your your changes